gchlebus/gchlebus.github.io/_drafts/profiling-tf-models.md

 grads = gradients_memory(self._loss_op, tf.trainable_variables(), gate_gradients=True)
 self._train_op = optimizer.apply_gradients(grads_and_vars=list(zip(grads, tf.trainable_variables())))
 ```
-For example, for batch size of 8, the peak memory usage can be reduced by 20% when using the memory saving gradients.
+For example, for batch size of 8, the peak memory usage can be reduced by 20% with the memory saving gradients.

 ### Timeline
-In order to get more information about the running time of graph operations we can use the `tf.profiler.profile`.
+In order to get more information about the running time of graph operations we can use the `tf.profiler.profile` function.
 The code snippet below writes a timeline file:
 ```python
 import tensorflow as tf